Compositional Separation of Control Flow and Data Flow

-Another difference with respect to sequential composition is that the order of the operands does not matter.
-So, even if $\lambda_1$ and $\lambda_2$ are interchanged in the construction of Definition \ref{def:computon-parallel}, we would have the same result as before, i.e., $(\lambda_1 | \lambda_2) \cong (\lambda_2 | \lambda_1)$.
-Although commutativity differs in sequential and parallel composition, the result in both operations is always a connected computon (see Proposition \ref{prop:computon-parallel-connected}).
-Also, like sequential composition, any two computons can be put in parallel regardless of the data they require or produce (see Theorem \ref{th:always-parallelisable}).
+Another difference with respect to sequential composition is that the order of the computons being parallelised does not matter.
+So, even if $\lambda_1$ and $\lambda_2$ are interchanged in the p-diagram from Figure \ref{fig:computon-parallel-sync-example}, we will always have the same colimit result, i.e., synchronous parallel composition is a commutative operation (see Proposition \ref{prop:computon-parallel-sync-commutative}).
+Proposition \ref{prop:computon-parallel-sync-associative} shows that, unlike total sequencing, synchronous parallel composition is not associative so that grouping matters.
+Although such an algebraic property is not satisfied, the result of synchronous parallel composition is always a connected computon (see Corollary \ref{cor:computon-parallel-sync-connected}).
+Also, any two connected computons can be put into a synchronous parallel structure regardless of the data they require or produce (see Theorem \ref{th:always-parallelisable-sync}).